persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-10-ml-dot-net-predict-temperaturer.md

 tags:
   - artificial-intelligence
   - machine-learning
-  - deep-learning
   - ml-dot-net
   - c#
 ---

 .NET 8 Console App to predict the global temperature using ML.NET with C#

-Explore Artificial Intelligence, Machine Learning and Deep Learning
+Explore Artificial Intelligence and Machine Learning

 This is a console application using Microsoft’s Machine Learning framework ML.NET to predict the global temperatures